tapmapp/dimatica-test/test.md

 }

-Pipe expects an OperatorFunction, not a service, you need to wrap it into a concatMap to make it work.
+Pipe expects an OperatorFunction, not a service, you need to wrap it into a method that returns an OperatorFunction to make it work.
 Also, if you are planning to make a request you need to use async await

 ```